Our mission

 The History of the International Institute of New England

-The International Institute of New England has been welcoming refugees and immigrants to Massachusetts and New Hampshire for nearly a century.
+The International Institute of New England has been welcoming refugees and immigrants to Massachusetts and New Hampshire for more than a century.

 Our movement began in 1910 when the Young Women’s Christian Association (YWCA) created the Department of Immigration and Foreign Communities to oversee field projects called “International Institutes” to serve the nation’s growing foreign-born population.
 The Institutes offered multilingual social services for women and girls and became known as Red Feather Agencies.